 Seattle head tax 101: What to know about the tax

 The Seattle City Council approved a head tax on the city’s largest companies on May 14, 2018.
-It can be difficult to get down to the basics between rallies, city council meetings, and tension over the Seattle head tax.
+Less than a month later, the council repealed it on June 12, 2018.
+It can be difficult to get down to the basics between rallies, city council meetings, antics, and tension over the controversial Seattle head tax.
 Here’s what you need to know.

 Seattle Head Tax